 To keep our energy bills down and take the pressure off the region’s overtaxed energy grids, there is a large and growing list of ways to reduce the amount of electricity we consume.
-Importantly, this includes the often overlooked ways we can use our garages in hot weather and the cost-effective means of insulation available to us.
-Automatic Garage Doors wants to pass along these common-sense ways to keep cool when the heat rises:
+Importantly, this includes the often-overlooked ways we can use our garages in hot weather and the cost-effective means of insulation available to us.
+ADS Automatic Door Specialists wants to pass along these common-sense ways to keep cool when the heat rises:

 6 Tips to Make Your Garage Cooler